NumanIbnMazid/NumanIbnMazid/README.md

 ### Currently

-- Leading software delivery at Enosis Solutions — keeping engineers, QA, and clients on one plan across a hybrid team.
+- Leading software delivery at Enosis Solutions = keeping engineers, QA, and clients on one plan across a hybrid team.
 - Open to backend, AI-platform, or delivery-lead roles, remote or Dhaka-based. 📬
 - Keeping my hands in Python, streaming pipelines, and system design between planning cycles.

 ### Selected work

-- **Tellygraph — SELISE's AI video platform.** Senior engineer.
+- **Tellygraph - AI video platform.** Senior engineer.
 Owned production Python services and Apache Flink pipelines that turned research ML models across vision, NLP, and audio into features running on live video streams.
-- **SkyTrip — serverless airline-booking platform (bdtask).** Built it on AWS, stitching together three global distribution systems.
+- **SkyTrip - serverless airline-booking platform.** Built it on AWS, stitching together three global distribution systems.
 Owned the architecture docs, GDS coordination, and ran code review for the team.
 - **From ERD to on-site support.** Owned Django products from mapping the client's actual process and drawing the ERDs, through deployment and the on-site support that keeps client relationships alive.

 Most of this is private, production work.
 Full history: [nim23.com](https://nim23.com).